mikeryan/crackle/README.md

 With the STK and LTK, all communications between the master and the slave can be decrypted.

+Before attempting to use crackle, review the [FAQ](FAQ.md) to determine whether it is the appropriate tool to use in your situation.

 crackle was written by Mike Ryan <mikeryan@lacklustre.net>
 See web site for more info:
     http://lacklustre.net/projects/crackle/